EricGomesGregory/DnD-Wulfgar/Wulfgar/Adventures/Campaigns/SecondGroup/2-DesertQuests.md

 ### Treasure Hunt
 Jabedhaia has acquired a treasure map, that according to his informant, are the ruins of an ancient adernian palace.
-He explains to the party that the items of the palace can be sold to restructure the SALADIN_FAMILITY_NAME's estate.
+He explains to the party that the items of the palace can be sold to restructure the Nasir's estate.

 A character proficient in **cartographer's tools** can spend 1 hour to determine a path to the ruins.